-Contextual Education Policy
+Field Education Policy

-Students in the M.Div. program are required to complete at least three but not more than nine units of "contextual education" (sometimes referred to as a "field education").
-Students should consult with their academic advisor and the Contextual Education Handbook located on the IBS website for more information.
+Students in the M.Div. program are required to complete at least three but not more than nine units of "field education" (sometimes referred to as a "contextual education").
+Students should consult with their academic advisor and the Field Education Handbook located on the IBS website for more information.

-A different tuition rate is charged for contextual education units.
-Students need to receive approval from both their academic advisor and the Dean prior to registering for contextual education units.
-The contextual education fee also applies to those students who register in the Sati Institute's Buddhist chaplaincy training program for credit.
+A different tuition rate is charged for field education units.
+Students need to receive approval from both their academic advisor and the Dean prior to registering for field education units.
+The field education fee also applies to those students who register in the Sati Institute's Buddhist chaplaincy training program for academic credit.